SHJoe123/documentation/content/creator/3d-modeling/materials.md

 > Note: After referencing a file for a texture that won’t be embedded, make sure that file won’t be moved or renamed, as otherwise the reference to the file will be lost.
 The file must also be inside the scene folder so that it’s uploaded together with the scene.

 - When setting transparency of a material, try to always use *Alpha clip* rather than *Alpha blend*, unless you specifically need to have a material that’s partially transparent (like glass).
 This will avoid problems where the engine renders the wrong model in front of the other.
 - As a rule of thumbs remember to always set *backface culling* in your materials.
 This will make your scene more perfermant giving that the engine is going to render only the visible face of your models.
-Only untoggle *backface culling* in case you need a model to be renderer in both sides (for example, a group of leafs of a tree made by 3D planes).
+Only untoggle *backface culling* in case you need a model to be renderer in both sides (for example, a group of leaves of a tree made by 3D planes).

 <img src="/images/3d-models-and-animations/3d-essentials/59-backface-culling.png" width="400" />